lubisz03/CinemaW3b/README.md

 Please fork this repository and contribute back using [pull requests](https://github.com/lubisz03/CinemaW3b/pulls).

-Any contributions, large or small, major features, bug fixes, are welcomed and appreciated but will be thoroughly reviewed .
+Any contributions are welcomed and will be carefully reviewd!